dghadge/TicketService/README.md

      2. mvn package
      3. mvn spring-boot:run  (this command will start the application)

-     NOTE : if jnuit fails after multiple re-runs, it probably means that there are no more avaibale seats to hold/reserve.
+     NOTE : if jnuit fails after multiple re-runs, its because there are no more avaibale seats.
      Running the following command will recreate new seats in the DB.

      flyway -url=jdbc:h2:file:~/tickets clean    (username=sa, password is blank)